Positive education

 Positive education is an approach to education that draws on positive psychology's emphasis of individual strengths and personal motivation to promote learning.
 Unlike traditional school approaches, positive schooling teachers use techniques that focus on the well-being of individual students.
 Teachers use methods such as developing tailored goals for each student to engender learning and working with them to develop the plans and motivation to reach their goals.
 Rather than pushing students to achieve at a set grade level, seen through the emphasis of standardized testing, this approach attempts to customize learning goals to individual students' levels.
 Instead of setting students to compete against one another, learning is viewed as a cooperative process where teachers learn to respect their students and each student's input is valued.

 Theoretical approaches

+Several early psychologists and thinkers, including those listed below, have paved the way for the adoption of positive psychology techniques in the classroom.
+(Note: Not all of these approaches have been labeled as "positive education".)